ChillzonToast/nitc-chatbot/README.md

 We welcome contributions to make this project better!

 ### Goals for Contributors
+[ ] **Scrape NITC's official website**: Crawl nitc.ac.in and generate a huge dataset for the Chatbot to work with.

 [ ] **Run the AI Locally**: Replace the current remote AI API with a local AI model for keyword extraction and response generation.

 [ ] **Better Web Interface**: Improve or redesign the web interface for a more user-friendly and interactive experience.

 If you have ideas, bug fixes, or improvements, feel free to open a Pull Request (PR)!